 - Here's a reader comment who applied it to a painted floor:

 "If you have a floor that already has a coat of poly on it (we had a painted floor), you can use poly for your glue and it works very well!"

 3. How durable is this?
 Does it last?(second most-asked question)

 - Again, I can give you our experiences: in our former house, we did the stairs and the entire upstairs (400 sq. ft.) three years before we sold it.
 The stairs looked as good as the day with finished them - much to my surprise - and there was one spot upstairs that tore from moving furniture.
 I touched it up before selling.

-- At our current house, it’s been two years since we finished our son’s bedroom and it, too, looks just the same as when we finished it.
-I think it might be discolored where the bed feet are, but it hasn’t been moved, so I won’t deal with it until it’s needed.
+- At our current house, it's been two years since we finished our son's bedroom (at the time of this article) and it, too, looks just the same as when we finished it.
+I think it might be discolored where the bed feet are, but it hasn't been moved, so I won't deal with it until it's needed.

 - SO, I feel pretty confident in saying that it's very durable - considering it's paper.
 That's the result of the polyurethane - I do four coats, but you can always do more, it'll just cost more.